The Mechanics of a Successful Exchange Rate Peg: Lessons for Emerging Markets

 For permission, contact George Fortier, Managing Editor, Research Division, Federal Reserve Bank of St. Louis, P.O.
 Box 442, St. Louis, MO 63166-0442; 314-444-7320; firstname.lastname@example.org.

-The Review is a quarterly economics journal published by the Research Division of the Federal Reserve Bank of St. Louis.
+The Review is a bimonthly economics journal published by the Research Division of the Federal Reserve Bank of St. Louis.
 It has been published in its current form continuously since the 1960s and is free of charge.
 The issues are printed and mailed to approximately 16,000 subscribers, and our website contains the latest issue and a searchable archive of past issues.

 The Review offers a wide range of content: Some articles are accessible enough for the undergraduate, whereas others are highly technical analyses aimed at the PhD economist.